 This fundamental course is designed to give students an understanding of the physical, chemical and kinetic properties of enzymes.
-It includes the influence of parameters such as concentrations of substrate and enzyme, pH, temperature, and inhibitors on activity of enzymes.
-Specificity and mechanism of action of enzymes are described by considering examples selected from among
+It includes the influence of concentrations of substrate and enzyme, pH, temperature, and inhibitors on activity of enzymes.
+Specificity and mechanism of action of enzymes are described by considering examples of selected important enzymes related to food science, nutrition, and biological sciences.
+Moreover, the kinetics of the enzymatic reaction and regulation of enzyme along with their relation to each other will be under the umbrella of the scope of this course.

 - 1. To introduce students to various theoretical and practical aspects of enzymology - 2.
 To give comprehensive knowledge in the field of structure, function and kinetics of enzyme and their role as catalyst and regulator of cell metabolism. - 3.
-To integrate the practical aspects of enzymology with the kinetic theories to providea mechanistic overview of enzyme activity and regulation in cells.
+To integrate the practical aspects of enzymology with the kinetic theories to provide a mechanistic overview of enzyme activity and regulation in cells.